-- Type and level of audit resources required to meet audit objectives - Significance of identified risks and the potential effect of such risks on the audit - Audit evidence gathered - Competence, integrity and conclusions of others upon whose work IS Auditors places reliance accept an assignment unless adequate skills, knowledge, and other resources are available to complete the work in a manner expected of a professional.
+- Type and level of audit resources required to meet audit objectives - Significance of identified risks and the potential effect of such risks on the audit - Audit evidence gathered - Competence, integrity and conclusions of others upon whose work IS Auditors places reliance

+Intended recipients of audit reports have an appropriate expectation that IS Auditors have exercised due professional care throughout the course of the audit.
+IS Auditors should not accept an assignment unless adequate skills, knowledge, and other resources are available to complete the work in a manner expected of a professional.
 IS Auditors should conduct the audit with diligence while adhering to professional standards.
 IS Auditors should disclose the circumstances of any non-compliance with professional standards in a manner consistent with the communication of the audit results.